-- Step 1 Log in to the management console and choose Management & Deployment > Log Tank Service.
+- Step 1 Log in to the LTS console.
 The Log Management page is displayed by default. - Step 2 Under Overview, click Details in the upper right corner of the Statistics area to access the resource statistics details page. - Step 3 Select a time range as required.
 By default, resource statistics display log resource data of one week (from now).